-- the law and all legislation governing their procurement activity; this code, procurement policy and procedure, contract standing orders and financial regulations; - (ii) guidance on professional advice; and - (iii) contractual obligations - 2.3.2 Staff must never allow themselves to be deflected from this code of conduct.
+(i) the law and all legislation governing their procurement activity;

+- (ii) this code, procurement policy and procedure, contract standing orders and financial regulations; - (iii) guidance on professional advice; and - (iv) contractual obligations - 2.3.2 Staff must never allow themselves to be deflected from this code of conduct.
 Failure to do so may result in disciplinary action.
 In abiding by this code, the rules set out below must be followed:

-2.3.3 Declaration of Interest
+2.3.2.1 Declaration of Interest